All Episodes

 We'll have to listen to find out.

-Um, editor Jess Cagle and correspondent Chris Connolly.
+Editor Jess Kagle and correspondent Chris Connolly.

 They drag this guy out every now and then.

-This is the People Magazine editor here.
+This is the People magazine editor here.

 This is a completely white 20 acting nominees.